The Walstad Method Tank Guide

 Once the soil is added to the bottom of the aquarium, cap it off with 1" layer of sand or gravel.
 This layering of substrate will to keep the potting soil in place and prevent it from clouding the water when it’s displaced.

-- Note: If you use sand, make sure not to use a sand that's too fine.
-This would prevent plant roots from reaching the soil.
+- Note: If you use sand, it's recommended to not to use sand that's too fine.
+This can prevent some plant roots from reaching the soil or create anaerobic conditions as the dirt can't release gas.
 Check out Buce Plant's Natural Sand for the right grain size.
 If you use gravel, you may want to cap with 1.5” of it to ensure no soil will escape the bottom.

 Photo credit: @yoshelbey on Instagram